guuilog/guuilog/README.md

 - 💻 I'm currently working on Technical Support as a Senior Customer Support Specialist..
 - 💾 I'm currently learning React js and working my way up to the Front-end development...
-- ⚙ Then in a possible future, I'd like to learn Angular or Noade..
+- ⚙ Then in a possible future, I'd like to learn Angular or Node..

  <br>